12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 Prior to submitting applications, researchers are instructed to consult the district website for information on its long-term vision and current strategic plan.
 In some cases, researchers may have the opportunity to engage directly with district staff during the development of a potential research project, whether initiated by the district in seeking research on a particular question or initiated by a researcher pitching a specific idea.
 Thanks to additional funding for the research-practice partnership, Stanford researchers have greater access to such guidance through the Partnership director as well as an annual grant mechanism to incentivize Stanford-SFUSD research.
 One challenge is that this creates inequities between research organizations.
 SFUSD’s research department is working to correct this through stronger institution-wide messaging both within and beyond the district about research interests and opportunities, circulating requests for proposals, formalizing more of its relationships with other partners, and establishing standard processes to use across partnerships for developing research ideas.

 SFUSD’s research department is also continuing to strengthen its practice of assessing the cost-benefit tradeoffs of research projects.
 While many projects can be executed with minimal efforts using the existing archive of administrative data, other projects accrue significant costs in primary data collection, linking primary data with secondary administrative data, or processing and manipulation of administrative data.
 In such cases, the potential benefit of the research may be offset by the costliness involved in obtaining or providing the data.
 SFUSD’s research department has been exploring methods for quantifying these costs more systematically, as well as guiding district sponsors to consider the opportunity costs of engaging in research projects prior to committing their support.
-As described further under the section Metrics for Measuring Success, the Partnership is simultaneously seeking to improve the measurement of benefits.
+As described further in section 12.7.3, the Partnership is simultaneously seeking to improve the measurement of benefits.
 With the field of scientific research developing better metrics of success for research impact and RPP effectiveness, the Partnership anticipates piloting and adopting some of these measures, along with other methods for assessing the use of research evidence.
 Within SFUSD, the Partnership is working to capture more consistent documentation of how research and data are used to inform practice in order to motivate greater selectivity and efficiency in efforts, including opportunities to better support the progress of active projects.
 The Partnership hopes to further systematize the analysis of such costs and benefits during the project development phase.

 12.5.2 Safe People